sdsthompson/Branching/README.md

 ## Branching

-This will last ways to branch, and notes on branching.
+This will list ways to branch, and notes on branching.

 `git branch` - list branches, highlighting the one you're on.